gregwebs/haskell-sphinx-client/README.md

 History
 -------
-Originally written by Tupil and maintained by Chris Eidhof for an early version of sphinx.
+Originally written by Tupil and maintained by Chris Eidhof for an earlier version of sphinx.
 Greg Weber updated the library for the latest version of sphinx and is now maintaining it.

 Usage of this haskell client
 ----------------------------
-Tupil used this on a commercial project.
-Also used on eatnutrients.com
+Tupil originally wrote this for use on a commercial project.
+This sphinx package is now finding some use in the Yesod community.
+[Here is a well described example usage](http://www.yesodweb.com/book/sphinx), but do keep in mind there is no requirement to tie the *generation* of sphinx documents to your web application, just your database.
+Used in Yesod applications yesdoweb.com and eatnutrients.com.